ibmdb/node-ibm_db/README.md

     export STEPLIB=$STEPLIB:$IBM_DB_HOME.SDSNEXIT:$IBM_DB_HOME.SDSNLOAD:$IBM_DB_HOME.SDSNLOD2
     ```

 5. Configure an appropriate _Db2 ODBC initialization file_ that can be read at application time.
 You can specify the file by using either a DSNAOINI data definition statement or by defining a `DSNAOINI` z/OS UNIX environment variable.
-For compatibility with ibm_db, the following properties must be set:
+For compatibility with `ibm_db`, the following properties must be set:

     In COMMON section: